 Another unique thing that we actually do at Red Door, just to segue away from goals for a second, but that really helps with the learning and development.
 Not just of a team or a person rather but of the whole agency is we do things called hacky hours.
 And so once a month, there is a combined group across the agency that develops an event or just a training where the agency comes together.
 People can work into teams or work on a team together, and they develop something for the hacky hour.

 So for example, a couple of months ago we did something along the lines of AI.
 And so we had everybody who wanted to participate get grouped together.
-We pushed them into groups, and they developed … so you had a web developer, an SEO person, a paid media person, a content person all on the same team.
+So you had a web developer, an SEO person, a paid media person, a content person all on the same team.
 And they developed a product that was centered around AI and pushed out a mock proposal of what it is that they would build.
 And it’s a competition within the agency.
 That really helps spearhead people’s thinking and getting them out of their day to day thinking and start thinking more broad beyond just their subject matter area.
 It helps them learn how to collaborate across the teams.

 And then also as a bonus, it helps from a Red Door perspective as identify opportunities for new products and services that we may want to offer.
 So it’s just a break from everyone’s day to day and their normal heads down in their subject matter area.
 It helps break that up and allow them to think a little differently.
 Think about things that they normally don’t come across.
 And the benefit is it expands their mind, but it also expands potentially the opportunity for the agency to have new services or think about things differently for a client.

 Steffen Horst: Building a successful team requires clear and consistent leadership.
 How do you establish leadership to make sure your team follows you, no matter what?